 Elsevier Adaptive Quizzing for Halter Varcarolis' Foundations of Psychiatric-Mental Health Nursing (Access Card), 8th Edition

-Corresponding chapter-by-chapter to Varcarolis' Foundations of Psychiatric Mental Health Nursing, 8th Edition, Elsevier Adaptive Quizzing is the fun and engaging way to focus your study time and effectively prepare for class, course exams, and summative exams.
-Elsevier Adaptive Quizzing is comprised of a bank of high-quality practice questions that allows you to advance at your own pace — based on your performance — through multiple mastery levels for each chapter.
+Corresponding chapter-by-chapter to Varcarolis' Foundations of Psychiatric Mental Health Nursing, 8th Edition, Elsevier Adaptive Quizzing (EAQ) is the fun and engaging way to focus your study time and effectively prepare for class, course exams, and summative exams.
+EAQ is comprised of a bank of high-quality practice questions that allows you to advance at your own pace — based on your performance — through multiple mastery levels for each chapter.
 A comprehensive dashboard allows you to view your progress and stay motivated.

 Duration for access to this product, which may be at the discretion of your institution, is up to 36 months.
 Elsevier reserves the right to restrict or remove access due to changes in product portfolio or other market conditions.